List of people from Sicily

 Sicily is the largest region in Italy in terms of area, with a population of over five million and has contributed many famous names to all walks of life.
 Geographically, it is the largest and most populated island in the Mediterranean Sea.

 This list includes notable natives of Sicily and its predecessor states, as well as those who were born elsewhere but spent a large part of their active life in Sicily.
 People of Sicilian heritage and descent are in a separate section of this article.
 The Sicilian-Americans have a specific list.

+Rulers, monarchs and warriors

+Hermocrates, Syracusan general during the Peloponnesian War.

+The Siculo-Norman Roger II, first king of Sicily.
+Crowned in the Palermo Cathedral in 1130, he founded a kingdom lasted 686 years.